SEN Information Report

 How will we secure specialist expertise?

-A range of professionals support the students at school through the provision in the statement of their SEN or EHC plan.
-Referrals are also made for students according to their need.
+A range of professionals support the pupils at school through the provision in the EHC plan.
+Referrals are also made for pupils according to their need.
 This may include:

 Sensory Inclusion Service